Skip to main content

 In January 2024, we reviewed the payment rates for the Sustainable Farming Incentive pilot standards following our previous review in 2023.

 Payment rates for the introductory and intermediate levels of the arable and horticultural soils standard were increased.
 There is no change to the advanced level.
-The increase will apply from the start of your agreement

 For your agreement to show the revised payment rates, you need to sign into the Rural Payments service to ‘Generate’ and ‘Download’ an updated version of your agreement.
 Doing this will update your agreement document.